 Psoriasis also usually affects more than one area of the body, such as the elbows, knees, hands, feet or nails.
-“Psoriasis is more significant and can be potentially serious,” says Lupo.
-The condition is associated with arthritis, she says, and stress and alcohol can cause flare-ups.
+“Psoriasis is more significant and can be potentially serious,” says Mary Lupo.
+The condition is associated with arthritis, she says.
+Besides, stress and alcohol can cause flare-ups.

 Read a detailed post on How to Live with Psoriasis.

 If your doctor rules out all of these conditions, the culprit might just be (gulp!) head lice, especially if you’re a parent or teacher.
 These tiny, wingless critters are often spread among children in school or day care who have close head-to-head contact, or who share their hats or combs with other kids.
 They in turn can spread the bugs to their teachers or parents.

 How to Stop Scalp Itch

 Treatment for scalp itch varies.
 If you have dandruff, both dermatologists Alan Rockoff and Mary Lupo recommend using an over-the-counter dandruff shampoo.
 “Wash with it for two to four weeks, and if you don’t see any improvement, see a dermatologist,” says Dr. Lupo.

 Scalp psoriasis and seborrheic dermatitis can be treated with prescription or OTC prescription-level shampoos daily for one to four weeks.
 Lice shampoos containing the insecticides pyrethrin (such as RID) or permethrin (Nix) are the most popular treatments for head lice, but nontoxic products are also available.